-Nursing leaders are integral to the successful operation of a health care organization.
+Nurse leaders are integral to the successful operation of a health care organization.
 Staff performance and employee and patient satisfaction are just two challenges nurse leaders must address.
 Using effective motivational strategies enables a nurse leader to tackle those challenges, resulting in a more positive health care environment.

-Considerations for Nurse Leadership
+Considerations for Leadership in Nursing

 Problems with Communication in a Health Care Organization